Dedham, Massachusetts

+The town took an active part in the American Revolution and was home to the Dedham Liberty Pole in the late 18th century.
+When a split occurred at the First Church and Parish in Dedham, the resulting lawsuit became known as The Dedham Case, an important landmark in the separation of church and state.
+In 1921, the historic Sacco and Vanzetti trial was held in the Norfolk County Courthouse.
+Dedham is sometimes called the "mother of towns" because 14 present-day communities were included within its original broad borders.

+Dedham is governed by a representative town meeting, a select board which appoints the town manager, and various other boards and committees.
+The town is served by MBTA's commuter rail and bus service.
+The Dedham Public Schools operates seven schools, and a number of private schools also operate within the town.

 History

 17th century

 Settled in 1635 by people from Roxbury and Watertown, Dedham was incorporated in 1636.
 It became the county seat of Norfolk County when the county was formed from parts of Suffolk County on March 26, 1793.
 When the Town was originally incorporated, the residents wanted to name it "Contentment."
 The Massachusetts General Court overruled them and named the town after Dedham, Essex in England, where some of the original inhabitants were born.
 The boundaries of the town at the time stretched to the Rhode Island border.

 At the first public meeting on August 15, 1636, eighteen men signed the town covenant.
 They swore that they would "in the fear and reverence of our Almighty God, mutually and severally promise amongst ourselves and each to profess and practice one truth according to that most perfect rule, the foundation whereof is ever lasting love."

 They also agreed that "we shall by all means labor to keep off from us all such as are contrary minded, and receive only such unto us as may be probably of one heart with us, [and such] as that we either know or may well and truly be informed to walk in a peaceable conversation with all meekness of spirit, [this] for the edification of each other in the knowledge and faith of the Lord Jesus…" The covenant also stipulated that if differences were to arise between townsmen, they would seek arbitration for resolution and each would pay his fair share for the common good.